taraspolovyi/urlmate/README.md

 ### Using custom mappers

-`urlbuddy` most methods take any mapper that match `(current: T) => T` signature, so you are free to use your own custom mappers to achieve the necessary result.
+`urlmate` most methods take any mapper that match `(current: T) => T` signature, so you are free to use your own custom mappers to achieve the necessary result.
 For example:

 ```typescript
 function omitVowels(current: string) {